charlinox/food_substitute/README.md

 The user is on the terminal that shows him the following choices:

 1 - Quel aliment souhaitez-vous remplacer ?
-2 - Retrouver mes aliments substitués.
+2 - Retrouver mes aliments substitués
 3 - Sortir du programme

 The user selects 1.
 The program asks the user the following questions and the user selects the answers: